We Are Getting Closer To Transplanting Pig Organs Directly Into People

-In America, around 115,000 people are waiting in need of organ transplants.
+In the U.S., around 115,000 people are in need of organ transplants.
 Because there are not enough organs available for transplant–and because it’s often difficult to find a match for people, even if they make it to the front of the queue–many of the people on that list will struggle to get their medical needs addressed.

 But Luhan Yang, chief scientific officer at eGenesis, is optimistic that her team has found a way around this quandary.
 Using the gene-editing technology CRISPR, it’s possible, she tells the audience at TED 2018 in Vancouver, to create individualized organs for transplant not from human materials, but from pig organs.